Crop Progress and Condition for the Week Ending September 11, 2016.

 Herbicide Resistance Info

-According to the National Agricultural Statistics in Alabama, there were 6.9 days suitable for fieldwork for the week ending Sunday, September 11, 2016.
-Precipitation estimates for the state ranged from no rain to 0.82 inches.
-Average high temperatures ranged from the high 80s to the mid 90s.
+According to the National Agricultural Statistics Service in South Carolina, there were 5.6 days suitable for fieldwork for the week ending Sunday, September 11, 2016.
+Precipitation estimates for the state ranged from no rain up to 0.1 inches.
+Average high temperatures ranged from the low 90s to the mid 90s.
 Average low temperatures ranged from the mid 60s to the low 70s.